ardamz/sample/README.md

 Testing webhooks and jenkins.
-Testing the Publish over SSH feature
+Testing the Publish over SSH feature.